Bernardo Tavares: Benfica de Macau

 On 18 January 2018, S.L.
 Benfica de Macau announced Bernardo Tavares as their new coach.

 Churchill Brothers

 In November 2019, Churchill Brothers announced Tavares as their new head coach.

 HIFK

-On 21 December 2021, he signed a contract for the 2022 season with HIFK in Finland, with an option for the 2023 season.
+On 21 December 2021, Tavares became the coach of Finnish club HIFK.
+He left the club early in the season in April 2022 for "family reasons".
+However, shortly after he was named the head coach of PSM Makassar.
+Mika Lönnström, the sporting director of HIFK, commented later that they tend to trust people, when he was asked if Tavares had fooled the club.

+PSM Makassar

+In 2022, Tavares was appointed as head coach of Indonesian club PSM Makassar.
+He led the team to win the 2022–23 Liga 1 season.

+On 1 October 2025, Tavares resigned due to the lack of salary payment for months.

 Other roles

 Tavares has had many other jobs in his footballing career.
-In 2002, he started working as the head coach and technical director of Escolinha de Futebol do Bernardo where he worked until 2013, despite holidng other jobs during this time perio.
-From 2002–2004, he worked as the Youth Football coordinator of G.C.
+In 2002, he started working as the head coach and technical director of Escolinha de Futebol do Bernardo where he worked until 2013, despite holding other jobs during this time period.
+From 2002 to 2004, he worked as the Youth Football coordinator of G.C.
 Alcobaça.
-He also worked as the Futsal coordinator of ADC Proença-a-Nova from 2006–2009.
+He also worked as the Futsal coordinator of ADC Proença-a-Nova from 2006 to 2009.
 In 2009–2010, he coordinated goalkeeper training at A.D.
 Carregado.
-From 2010–2012, he worked as the coordinator of the Department of Professional Football Scouting at C.F.
+From 2010 to 2012, he worked as the coordinator of the Department of Professional Football Scouting at C.F.
 Os Belenenses.